pogodevorg/awesome-pokemongo/README.md

 ##### Android

 * [Pokemap](https://github.com/omkarmoghe/Pokemap) - A native Android client to map the Pokemon around you.
-* [PokeScanner](https://github.com/BrianEstrada/PokeScanner) - A scanning tool for PokemonGO for Android.
 * [PokiiMap](https://github.com/kiideveloper/pokiimap) - Another PokemonGO Android app for sanning pokemons at any locations.

 ##### Desktop